Komodo Dragons & Indonesia

 Even with the inhabited ones, transport between the islands is NOT straightforward.

-The best I could find was 39 hours, with 6 transfers to get there from here!
+The best I could find was 39 hours from here, with 6 transfers!

 But - back to the Komodo dragons.